 3. K&H Mount Up & Away Kitty Diner (Best Budget Option)

 This bowl has a suction cup attached, meaning you can easily fix it onto a window to keep it up and away from your dog.
 However, your cats are comfortable up high and should soon adapt to their high cat feeding station.
-Of course, you need to ensure there is a shelf or window ledge positioned at an appropriate height below the bowl, but once you’ve figured this out, the rest is simple!
+Of course, you must ensure a shelf or window ledge is positioned at an appropriate height below the bowl, but once you’ve figured this out, the rest is simple!

-I also love that this bowl is made from stainless steel, as it is more durable than plastic and scratch-resistant.
-This makes it easy to clean too as even after you’ve had the bowl for a while, the surface will be smooth and easy to wipe clean.
-The bowl also removes from the holder, so you don’t have to stick and unstick the bowl before and after each use.
+I also love that this bowl is made from stainless steel, which is more durable than plastic and scratch-resistant.
+This makes it easy to clean too, as even after you’ve had the bowl for a while, the surface will be smooth and easy to wipe.
+The bowl can also be removed from the holder, so you don’t have to stick and unstick the bowl before and after each use.

-This is also a really innovative idea, providing such a simple solution to a common problem.
-Because you are just purchasing a bowl and a wall mount, it is also by far the cheapest way to stop your dog from eating your cat food.
+This innovative idea provides a simple solution to a common problem.
+Because you are just purchasing a bowl and a wall mount, it is also the cheapest way to stop your dog from eating your cat food.

-If there is one complaint I have it is that the bowl is mounted using a suction cup.
-While this is useful in that it can easily be moved around and placed wherever is convenient, if the surface isn’t smooth or completely clean, the bowl could fall.
+If there is one complaint I have, it is that the bowl is mounted using a suction cup.
+While this is useful in that it can easily be moved around and placed wherever is convenient, the bowl could fall if the surface isn’t smooth or completely clean.